 In the 1970s the annual number of international marriage between Japanese and non-Japanese was around 5,000.
 In the late 1980s, however, it rose sharply, and in 2005 it exceeded 40,000 per year.
 The increasing number of divorce which resulted from such trend has surfaced many serious cases, such as where one parent took child from Japan after the break-up of a marriage and refuses the other parent permission to meet the child, and where a divorced Japanese parent living in a foreign state was not allowed to make a temporary return to Japan with the child due to Japan's non conclusion of the Hague Convention.

 The Hague Convention protects the interests of the child

 As more and more people began moving globally and marrying internationally in the 1970s, it was widely recognized that it was necessary to solve the issue of international jurisdiction concerning cases such as child removal done by one spouse and the rights of child custody.
-In this context, "Hague Conference on Private International Law (HCCH, the permanent bureau in the Netherlands, established in 1893)", with its objective to unify private international law, decided to deliberate this issue in 1976, and developed the Hague Convention on the Civil Aspects of International Child Abduction（Hague Convention）in October 1980.
-As of May 2019, 100 countries in the World have concluded the Hague Convention.
+In this context, "Hague Conference on Private International Law (HCCH, the permanent bureau in the Netherlands, established in 1893)", with its objective to unify private international law, decided to deliberate this issue in 1976, and developed the Hague Convention on the Civil Aspects of International Child Abduction（Hague Convention) in October 1980.
+As of November 2022, 103 countries in the world have concluded the Hague Convention.
 (List of Contracting states) (PDF) Although the Hague Convention may be referred to a collective term of more than 30 Private International Laws, the Hague Convention here refers to the Convention on the Civil Aspects of International Child Abduction.